cf73/humanity/content/collections/pages/democracy.md

         content:
           -
             type: text
-            text: 'In 2024 the fight for “we the people” to run our governments is fully engaged across the continents.
+            text: 'The fight for “we the people” to run our governments is fully engaged across the continents.
 According to '
           -
             type: text
             marks: